tarantuli/enchanters-manual/mechanics.md

    abilities, he discards it instead.
 1. If the Overlord must give one of his cards, or discard one of his cards, do nothing instead.
 1. In both cases, if this action would be considered positive for the player or negative for the Overlord, remove one reinforcement token of his choice from the Overlord card.
-Otherwise add one reinforcement token to the Overlord card, with a random side up.
+Otherwise, add one reinforcement token to the Overlord card, with a random side up.

 [Return to index](README.md)